How to get a debtor's examination

 1. Have an Abstract of Judgment (form EJ-001) issued by the court where your case is now.

-2. Fill out the Order to Produce Statement of Assets and to Appear for Examination (form SC-134).
+2. Fill out the Application and Order for Appearance and Examination (form EJ-125).

 3. Write a statement that explains that the person you're trying to get money from lives or owns a business more than 150 miles away.
 As a result, the exam must be done in the county where the person you're trying to get money from lives or owns a business.
 You can write the statement on a Declaration (form MC-030).
-Attach this statement to the Order to Produce (form SC-134) you filled out in Step 2.
+Attach this statement to the Application and Order for Appearance and Examination (form EJ-125) you filled out in Step 2.

-4. File the Order to Produce (form SC-134) and statement in the county where the person you're trying to get money from lives or owns a business, not the county where you started the case.
-The county where you file the Order to Produce (form SC-134) and statement will open a case only for the exam.
+4. File the Application and Order for Appearance and Examination (form EJ-125) and statement in the county where the person you're trying to get money from lives or owns a business, not the county where you started the case.
+The county where you file the Application and Order for Appearance and Examination (form EJ-125) and statement will open a case only for the exam.
 Everything else related to your case will be done through the county court where you started your case.

 How to ask for a debtor's examination